Rehwinkel Group: Nucleic Acid Sensing

 As with RNA, DNA also induces an antiviral interferon response if it accumulates in the cytosol of cells during virus infection.
 Cellular proteins called DNA sensors detect cytosolic DNA.
 One of these proteins is cGAS that signals for the induction of innate immune responses via production of a second messenger, cGAMP.
 We discovered that cGAMP is incorporated into enveloped virus particles when these bud from an infected cell (Bridgeman et al., Science 2015).
 Fusion of cGAMP-loaded virus particles with target cells delivers cGAMP into those cells, resulting in the rapid induction of interferon.
 These observations suggest that infected cells exploit virus particles as “Trojan Horses” to disseminate a signal for innate immunity.
 In addition, this finding has translational implications for the design of vaccines and for the use of oncolytic viruses.

 We believe that engaging the public with the research that we do is an important part of our work.
-We currently do this through a combination of online and face-to-face engagement activities.
-DPhil students Antonio Gregorio Dias Jr and Layal Liverpool regularly write science articles targeted at non-expert adults, including for the WIMM blog and the Science Innovation Union (SIU) Oxford branch (eg this article about Zika virus).
+We do this through a combination of online and face-to-face engagement activities.
+Former DPhil students Antonio Gregorio Dias Jr and Layal Liverpool regularly wrote science articles targeted at non-expert adults, including for the WIMM blog and the Science Innovation Union (SIU) Oxford branch (eg this article about Zika virus).
 In this short podcast, group leader Jan Rehwinkel explains in simple terms how the innate immune system detects flu virus.
-Layal Liverpool also frequently gives talks themed around her DPhil research to non-expert audiences and, in 2016, her short talks on HIV and flu landed her in the regional final of the science communication competition FameLab UK.
+Layal Liverpool also frequently gave talks themed around her DPhil research to non-expert audiences and, in 2016, her short talks on HIV and flu landed her in the regional final of the science communication competition FameLab UK.
 Lab members additionally participate in broader public engagement activities through the department, for example by communicating research from the institute to the general public as part of the annual MRC Festival.